MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/learners_object.md

 # required metadata
 title: "Learners Objects"
-description: "An instance of the following objects is returned by every training function."
+description: "An instance of the following objects is returned by every training function.
+They all inherit from the class BaseLearner and implement common methods.get_algo_args returns the training parameters,  coef_ retrieves the coefficients,  summary_ returns training information.The content changes based on the trained learner."
 keywords: "models, learners"
-author: "HeidiSteen"
+author: "bradsev"
-manager: ""
+manager: "jhubbard"
-ms.date: ""
+ms.date: "07/11/2017"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""